jfk-sjsu/ODFDS/README.md

 Step 4) cd to the project directory cd ODFDS

-Step 5) Run Docker
+Step 5) Run the script file
-docker run ...<figure this out>
+./runme.bat

+Now you have the environment. point your browser at http://localhost:3000 to see the app!